 “We ideated values that we think are going to be important to building a hopeful, sustainable and equitable future, and organized our content around those values,” says Ashley Molese, a curator for “FUTURES.”

 The exhibit embraces a “choose your own adventure” model, according to Molese, which encourages visitors to explore the displays in any order.
-In the building’s West Hall, one of Palomino-Perez’s fish skin clutches will be on display next to a fish skin pouch handcrafted by the Unangan Aleut peoples of Western Alaska acquired by the National Museum of Natural History in 1921, as a way of connecting traditional objects and contemporary work from the same crafting process.
+In the building’s West Hall, one of Palomino-Perez’s fish skin clutches will be on display next to a Yup'ik fish skin pouch handcrafted in Western Alaska and acquired by the National Museum of Natural History in 1921, as a way of connecting traditional objects and contemporary work from the same crafting process.
 This section of “FUTURES” focuses on the value of slowness, and innovation that isn’t technological and digital.
 Fish skin fashion is a testament to how the future of sustainability may find its salvation in time-honored traditions.